Mayank-Kumar20/Google-Playstore-Analysis/README.md

 # Google-Playstore-Analysis
-This project carries out the analysis of the data scrapped from playstore and it performs sentimental analysis of user review.
+This project carries out the analysis of the data scrapped from playstore and it performs sentiment analysis of user reviews.
 ## Dataset link:
 https://www.kaggle.com/datasets/lava18/google-play-store-apps
 ## Libraries used: